haresfaiez/haresfaiez.github.io/_posts/2018-06-10-making-decisions-that-fit-discoverability.md

 ## Abstraction as a support for discoverability
 There is no abstraction in vacuum.
-We cannot talk about "abstraction" or "an" abstraction, only a level of abstraction.
+We cannot talk about "an" abstraction, only "a level" of abstraction.
-I cannot come in and point to a microservice and shout out "This is a very good abstraction?"
+I will come and point to some microservice and shout out "This is a very good abstraction?"
 One cannot just hide a bunch of details down there and call it abstraction.

-An important benefit from using mathematical abstractions is that you get more premises, and thus levels, about the code for free, which simplify discoverability.
+An important benefit of using mathematical abstractions is that one gets more premises, and thus a whole level or event many levels, about the code for free.
+That simplifies discoverability.
-Not only they simplify reasoning, they give you tools and type systems to help you reason about the code.
+Not only they simplify reasoning, they give you tools and type checkers that help you reason about the source code.

 ## Compression as a support for discoverability
 It is about writing the least amount of code to communicate an idea.
 Refactor to compressed code.
-More knowledge in less code also makes discoverability simple.
+More knowledge in less code makes discoverability simple.